Jan Toorop: Biography

 After his marriage to Annie Hall, a British woman, in 1886, Toorop alternated his time between The Hague, England and Brussels, and after 1890 also the Dutch seaside town of Katwijk aan Zee.
 During this period he developed his unique Symbolist style, with dynamic, unpredictable lines based on Javanese motifs, highly stylised willowy figures, and curvilinear designs.

-In the late 19th century (in 1897), Toorop lived for 20 years in a small house on the market in the seaside town of Domburg, Walcheren, Zeeland.
+In the late 19th century (in 1897), Toorop lived for 20 years in a small house on the market in the seaside town of Domburg on Walcheren, Zeeland.
 He worked with a group of fellow artists, including Marinus Zwart and Piet Mondrian.
-There was no joint endeavor or common style among them.
-Each followed his individual personality, but they sought their inspiration in "the Zeeland Light", the dunes, forests, beaches and the characteristic Zeeland population.
-Toorop was the center of this group.
+There was no joint endeavour or common style among them.
+Each followed his individual personality, but they sought their inspiration in "the Zeeland Light", the dunes, forests, beaches, and the characteristic Zeeland population.
+Toorop was the centre of this group.

 His 1900 novel portrait of his friend Marie Jeanette de Lange was made whilst she was not wearing fashionable (restrictive) clothing and it was in the style of Pointillism.

 Thereafter he turned to Art Nouveau styles, in which a similar play of lines is used for decorative purposes, without any apparent symbolic meaning.
 In 1905, he converted to Catholicism and began producing religious works.
 He also created book illustrations, posters, and stained glass designs.

 Throughout his life Toorop also produced portraits, in sketch format and as paintings, which range in style from highly realistic to impressionistic.

 Toorop died on 3 March 1928 in The Hague.
 His daughter Charley Toorop (1891–1955) was also a painter, as was his grandson Edgar Fernhout.